ZELLMECHANIK-DRESDEN/ShapeOut/dev/Readme.rst

 Tests
 ~~~~~
-ShapeOut is tested using pytest.
+Shape-Out is tested using pytest.
 If you have the time, please write test
 methods for your code and put them in the ``tests`` directory.
 You may
 run the tests manually by issuing: